 What does a top-notch project management tool look like?
 The best project management software should help you:

 - Create a schedule and track your team

 - Produce reports that allow you to see what went wrong and what can be improved

 It also helps if they’re fully customizable and secure.

 Signing contracts and sending digital documents will remain an important part of your daily business life.
-But unless you use a tool to help you create legally-binding electronic signatures, the protection of your business could be neglected.
+But unless you use a remote work software tool to help you create legally binding electronic signatures, the protection of your business could be neglected.

 When it comes to digital signatures, there are a number of tools and apps available to give you a low-risk way of signing contracts and sending docs.
 These include the likes of DocuSign, HelloSign, SignNow and Adobe Sign.